jayprock/angular-spring-boot-starter/README.md

     // in Eclipse IDE
     Eclipse run configuration: main - angular-spring-boot-starter

-Option 2 is preferred during development.
+This is the preferred way to run the application during development.
 You can work on both the backend and the frontend and the servers will automatically refresh after you save changes.
 This will provide rapid results.

 Option 3: